-Each author must declare his or her contribution to the manuscript by signing the copyright transfer form.
-Authors should meet the conditions of all of the points above.
+The corresponding author must declare his or her contribution to the manuscript by signing the copyright transfer form on behalf of all authors.
+Authors should meet the conditions of all the points above.

 Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship, although all contributors who do not meet the criteria for authorship should be listed in the Acknowledgments section.
 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.

 Authors should determine the order of authorship among themselves and should settle any disagreements before submitting their manuscript.
 Changes in authorship (ie, order, addition, and deletion of authors) should be discussed and approved by all authors.
 Any requests for such changes in authorship after initial manuscript submission and before publication should be explained in writing to the editor in a letter or email from all authors.

 Individuals who provided writing assistance, e.g., from a specialist communications company, do not qualify as authors and so should be included in the Acknowledgements section.
 Authors must disclose any writing assistance – including the individual’s name, company and level of input – and identify the entity that paid for this assistance.

 It is not necessary to disclose use of language polishing services.